Sweet Potato Tacos

 Roast the sweet potatoes at 450 degrees for 25-30 minutes, flipping at least once, until the edges are browned.

 Step 4: Add the garlic, onion, and olive oil to a large skillet.
-Cook over medium high heat for 7 – 10 minutes, until the onion is soft and translucent.
+Cook the mixture over medium heat for 7-10 minutes, or until the onion is soft and translucent.

 These tacos are plant based, simple, filling, and so flavorful.
 It’s going to be one of your favorite taco Tuesday dinners!